Maurice Papon: Early life and education

 Papon was born in Gretz-Armainvilliers, Seine-et-Marne, the son of a solicitor who became an industrialist.
 In 1919, when Papon was nine years old, his father was elected mayor in the commune and held that office until 1937.
 His father was also local representative (conseiller général) of Tournan-en-Brie and president of the canton's council in 1937.

 Papon studied at the Lycée Louis-le-Grand, in Paris.
 Fellow students at the elite school were Georges Pompidou, later President of France, and René Brouillet, who would join Charles de Gaulle's cabinet after the war.
 Papon entered Sciences-Po, the specialty university for future civil servants and politicians, and he studied law, psychology and sociology.

 Early career

 After entering public service at the age of 20, Papon was quickly promoted.
-During the second Cartel des gauches, in February 1931, he worked in the cabinet of the Minister of Air, Jean-Louis Dumesnil.
+During the second Cartel des gauches, in February 1931, he worked in the cabinet of the Minister of Air, Jacques-Louis Dumesnil.
 He was named in the Ministry of Interior in July 1935 before he became chief of staff of the deputy director of departmental and communal affairs, in January 1936, under Maurice Sabatier.

 In June 1936, during the Popular Front government, he was attached to the cabinet of Radical-Socialist François de Tessan, the vice-state secretary to the presidency of the council as well as a friend of his father.
 He became a member of the Ligue d'action universitaire républicaine et socialiste, a Radical-Socialist youth group; Pierre Mendès France was also a member.